junction-labs/junction-client/README.md

 An xDS dynamically-configurable API load-balancer library.

+> NOTE: We're currently overhauling the client for 0.4 to be more xDS forward and compatible with GRPC.
+This branch may be broken and unstable!

 ## What is it?

 Junction is a library that allows you to dynamically configure application